Why Protect Wetlands?

 You can explore a map of approximate wetlands locations using MassGIS’s Online Mapping Tool, OLIVER.
 To find the wetlands maps in this tool, first type in an address or just “Brockton” into the “Search for a location” bar at the top of the screen.
 Then click on the “Search data layers” bar in the top right and type “DEP Wetlands” to show the list of wetlands layers that you can add to the map as Active Data Layers.

-Please note that these maps only estimate the boundaries of wetlands in an area and should be used for informational purposes only.
+Please note that the MassDEP wetland maps were drawn based on aerial imagery - they only estimate the boundaries of wetlands and do not show all wetland areas.
+These maps should be used for informational purposes only.
 Actual wetland boundaries on or near your property must be located and marked in the field by a botanist or wetland scientist prior to any work.

 Why are Wetlands Important?